Slaha97/Python-Projects/README.md

 # Python-Projects
-This repository contains hands-on projects which would facilitate easy and illustrative understanding of the python programming language as well as its aplications.
+This repository contains hands-on projects which would facilitate easy and illustrative understanding of the python programming language as well as its applications.
 The repository consists of the following projects :-

 a.
 Password generator